rancher/elemental/docs/upgrade.md

 All components in Elemental are managed using Kubernetes.
 Below is how to use Kubernetes approaches to upgrade the components.

-## Elemental
+## Elemental Teal

-Elemental is upgraded with the Elemental operator.
+Elemental Teal is upgraded with the Elemental operator.
 Refer to the [Elemental Operator](https://github.com/rancher/elemental-operator/blob/main/README.md) documentation for complete information, but the
 TL;DR is